New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 Why New Jersey Raised Its Requirements

 The reasoning behind the increase is straightforward: New Jersey's old minimums were dangerously out of touch with modern accident costs.
 Medical care costs have risen dramatically over the past two decades, and a single serious injury in a car accident can easily result in bills exceeding $50,000–$100,000 or more.
-Under the old 15/30/5 system, a severely injured accident victim could exhaust the at-fault driver's entire policy payout in a matter of days — leaving both parties exposed.
+Under the old 15/30/5 system, a severely injured accident victim could exhaust the at-fault driver's entire policy payout in a matter of days — leaving both parties financially exposed.

 New Jersey is also one of the most densely populated and heavily trafficked states in the country.
 Higher traffic density means a greater likelihood of multi-vehicle accidents, which makes the per-accident limit especially critical.
+Prior limits had gone largely unchanged since the 1970s, making the 2022 overhaul long overdue.

 The phased approach was intentional — it gave insurers time to file updated rates and gave drivers a three-year window to adapt before the final jump to 35/70/25.
 Per NJ DOBI Bulletin No. 25-06, all insurers issuing auto policies in New Jersey were required to have approved rates on file for the new minimums well in advance of January 1, 2026.